ketil-malde/varan/README.md

-# Brief user guide for deltasnp
+# Brief user guide for varan

 This is a small guide for an even smaller program that analyses gene variant data from pooled samples, with the intention of identifying